zakattack9/WRaPiC/README.md

 - `sudo service dnsmasq restart` to restart dnsmasq
 - `sudo service dnsmasq stop` to stop dnsmasq (will restart on boot)

-## Installing Docker and Kubernetes w/Flannel CNI
+## Install Docker and Kubernetes w/Flannel CNI
 The following steps will install and configure Docker and Kubernetes on all RPi's.
 This setup uses Flannel as the Kubernetes CNI although Weave Net may also be used as an alternative.
 Calico CNI may be swapped out for Flannel/Weave Net providing that an OS with an `arm64` architecture has been installed on all RPi's.

 ### Worker Node Setup